Aggressive and Conservative Accounting Series

 - How Companies Misuse Capitalizing of Expenses

-A Deeper Look at Revenue
+A Closer Look at Aggressive Revenue Recognition

 For a private company, one of its goals is to pay less tax.
 This equates to lowering revenue by taking deductions and expensing items in order to qualify for a lower tax bracket.